sbonaretti/timeSavers/HowTo_makeVideos.md

   - To split video in parts:
     - Position the line to the place of interest
     - `command` + `b`
-  - Save: icon top-right -> file
+  - To save: icon top-right -> file

 ## To record terminal  (not used)